 Creating a giant international park would help both countries better address key issues such as water and air quality, control of invasive species, wildlife protection and management of wildland fire.

-The Greater Big Bend Coalition calls upon the US and Mexico governments to designate lands currently protected by the National Park Service, Texas Parks and Wildlife and Comisíon Nacional de Áreas Naturales Protegidas as one giant Big Bend Rio Bravo Binational Natural Area.
+The Greater Big Bend Coalition is looking at ways to help the US and Mexico governments to designate lands currently protected by the National Park Service, Texas Parks and Wildlife and Comisíon Nacional de Áreas Naturales Protegidas as one giant Big Bend Rio Bravo international protected area.
 Both countries would retain their national sovereignty over all lands within the protected area and each land management agency would continue to manage lands as authorized by each government.

 The combined area would be managed using the successful model of cooperation at Waterton Glacier International Park on the US Canada border with each protected area managed and protected under their respective national legislative frameworks.
 Guiding principles would be established relating to natural and cultural resource management, visitor use and interpretation, science and research and relations with peoples living in the area, reflecting strong cooperation among the property managers.
 Management plans and their associated goals and objectives should be periodically reviewed and updated with all stakeholders.